openshift/oc-mirror/docs/enclave_support.md

 * **keeping the volume** of data transfered from one network stage to the other **to a strict minimum**, avoiding to transfer a blob or an image more than one time from one stage to another.

 ## When can I use the feature?
-:warning: **The Enclave support feature is still an MVP and should not be used in production.**
+:warning: **The Enclave support feature is an MVP in Developer Preview and should not be used in production.**

-In the 4.15 release, the enclave workflow is still an MVP (Minimal Viable Product).
-It will be graduating to Tech Preview in 4.16.
+In the OpenShift 4.15 release, the enclave workflow is a Developer Preview MVP (Minimal Viable Product).
+It is intended to graduate it to Tech Preview in OpenShift 4.16.

 After GA, this new mirroring technique is intended to replace the existing oc-mirror.